ChristofSeiler/CovRegFC_HCP/README.md

 ## Low-Dimensional Model

-To run low-dimensional model on 80 subjects (this will take about 1 hour):
+To run low-dimensional model on 80 subjects (this will take about 1 to 2 hour):

 ```
 R -e "rmarkdown::render('Low_Dimensional.Rmd', \